inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

 # Create a tunnel for a customer

-## Create separate namespaces for your tunnels
+## Use separate namespaces for your tunnels

 We recommend deploying customer tunnels into a one or more separate namespaces, that means you can keep the `inlets` namespace for the software coordinates the tunnels.